konz261/kmcp/README.md

   }
 }
 ```
 That's it!
-Compile the above code and link the native binary to Claude Desktop by adding it to your `claude_desktop_config.json` file.

-The `greet` tool will now be exposed over MCP.
+To use the tool in Claude Desktop, add the compiled binary to your `claude_desktop_config.json` file.

 <br>

 **mcp4k is in early-development.
-This API will change significantly..**
+This API will change significantly.**

 # Installation